 Production servers should have a static IP so clients can reliably find them.
 This IP should be in a protected segment, behind a firewall.
-Configure at least two DNS servers for redundancy and double check name resolution using nslookup from the command prompt.
+Configure at least two DNS servers for redundancy and double-check name resolution using nslookup from the command prompt.
 Ensure the server has a valid A record in DNS with the name you want, as well as a PTR record for reverse lookups.
 Note that it may take several hours for DNS changes to propagate across the internet.
 Finally, disable any network services the server won’t be using, such as IPv6.

-2. Windows Features, Roles Configuration and Update Installation
+2. Windows Features, Roles Configuration, and Update Installation

 Microsoft uses roles and features to manage OS packages.
-Roles are basically a collection of features designed for a specific purpose, so generally roles can be chosen if the server fits one.
+Roles are basically a collection of features designed for a specific purpose, so generally, roles can be chosen if the server fits one.
 Two equally important things to do are: 1) make sure everything you need is installed (NET framework version or IIS); 2) uninstall everything you don’t need.
 Extraneous packages unnecessarily extend the attack surface of the server and should be removed whenever possible.
 Servers should be designed with necessity in mind and stripped lean to make the necessary parts function as smoothly and quickly as possible.

 2.1 Update Installation of Windows Server

 The best way to keep your server secure is to keep it up to date.
-There are different kinds of updates: patches tend to address a single vulnerability; roll-ups are a group of packages that address several, perhaps related vulnerability, and service packs are updates to a wide range of vulnerabilities, comprised of dozens or hundreds of individual patches.
+There are different kinds of updates: patches tend to address a single vulnerability; roll-ups are a group of packages that address several, perhaps related vulnerabilities, and service packs are updates to a wide range of vulnerabilities, comprised of dozens or hundreds of individual patches.
 Keep in mind that the version of the OS is a type of update too, and using years-old server versions puts you well behind the security curve.
 If your production schedule allows it, you should configure automatic updates on your server.
 It’s much more dangerous, however, to leave a production system unpatched than to automatically update it.
 If at all possible, the updates should be staggered, so test environments receive them a week or so earlier, giving teams a chance to observe their behavior.

 3. NTP Configuration and Firewall Configuration

 A time difference of merely 5 minutes will completely break Windows logons.
-Servers that are domain members will automatically have their time synched with a domain controller upon joining the domain, but stand alone servers need to have NTP set up to sync to an external source so the clock remains accurate.
+Servers that are domain members will automatically have their time synched with a domain controller upon joining the domain, but stand-alone servers need to have NTP set up to sync to an external source so the clock remains accurate.